 Ensure that you place your tree in a place where it will not get knocked and with easy access to sockets for power.
 And be sure to place your tree in a location where you can regularly enjoy and admire it as well!

-This year Dan Cooper, chief Christmas Buyer and John Lewis‘s very own ‘Mr Christmas’, predicts a keen focus on “Zoom Corners” for catch-ups with family and friends we sadly can’t visit.
+These days we nearly all have a Zoom corner for catch up with family and friends further afield.
 Your tree could make the perfect backdrop for these virtual celebrations, so make sure there are comfy chairs and good phone signal nearby as well.

 Ensure that the best side of the tree faces forward and trim the back branches if necessary to allow a perfect fit.
 (You can always slot the trimmed piece of branch back into the tree to fill gaps, securing with wire or green florist tape, or make a lovely festive swag for a door).

 Do make sure your tree stand is sturdy and the tree fixed in place.
 You don’t want any disasters when the heirloom decorations are on board!

-Pro tip: Place the stand on a piece of strong cardboard to stop damage to carpet or floorboards.
+2. Think about placing the stand on a piece of strong cardboard to stop damage to carpet or floorboards.

 The most consistent piece of advice offered by all professional Christmas Tree decorators is to invest time preparing the tree if you really want it to sparkle.

 Take the time to straighten and spread the needles on each branch before inserting them in place in the trunk, and ensure all the joints are concealed.

 If you have an older artificial tree which is looking a little sparse in places, we love their idea of adding a few stems of real fir.
 This will help rejuvenate the tree and add a little of that fabulous evergreen fragrance at the same time.
 Or, if you’re happy to forego the scent, find a low cost garland and fill the gaps with that.

-Lights, camera, action!
+lights, camera, action!

-And if you can’t resist a bit of twinkle, then Interior Design Info suggests adding 100 – 200 of these lights nestled right in around the trunk to give a slight sparkle effect.
+And if you can’t resist a bit of twinkle, then Interior Design Info suggests adding 100 – 200 of these lights nestled right in around the trunk to give a slight sparkle effect without going overboard.